sueszli/blog/2024-08-19 reproducible python.md

 1) install python:

-- use `asdf` to install and switch between different language runtimes for each project and prevent breaking your operating system's runtime.
+- use `asdf` to install and switch between different language runtimes for each project and prevent breaking your operating system's python runtime.

 2) install packages: